|

 Robin Hood's Bay

-strategic position sitting below a steep cliff lapped
+to its strategic position sitting below a steep

-by the sea.
-It was ideal for such nefarious activities.
+cliff lapped by the sea.
+It was ideal for such nefarious

-And its rabbit warren of narrow tumbled streets and
+activities.
+And its rabbit warren of narrow tumbled

-alleyways made it ideal for escaping the law.
+streets and alleyways made it ideal for escaping

-existed between the houses.
-Perhaps they still do.
+once existed between the houses.
+Phaps they still

 |